hat-open/hat-monitor/docs/monitor.rst

         properties:

-        - `token` is optional number, used as unique token with the purpose of assigning blessing to the component for its work.
+        - `token` is optional number, used as unique token with the purpose of assigning blessing to the component for its primary functionality.
           When `token` is ``None``, it means component is not blessed.
           Hereafter this `token` is called request `token`.

         - `timestamp` is optional number that represents Unix epoch timestamp.
 It is strongly related to request `token` since corresponds to point in time when master Monitor Server assigned request `token` to the component.
 When `token` is ``None``, master also sets `timestamp` to``None``.

     * `blessing_res`